 Sometimes, hard loan investors aren’t concerned with repayment because there could even be an opportunity for them to resell the property if the borrower defaults.

 - It’s very expensive.
-Because the actual property is the only protection against default, hard money loans have lower Loan-to-Value (LTV) rations than other traditional loans.
+Because the actual property is the only protection against default, hard money loans have lower Loan-to-Value (LTV) ratios than other traditional loans.

 For example, the LTV for a hard money loan is usually around 50% to 70% vs. a typical mortgage that has a 80% LTV.
 Plus, the interest rates can be very high–expect to pay rates in the double-digits.